 This post may contain affiliate links.
 Please read my disclosure policy.

-Our Beef Tips and Gravy recipe starts by building a little extra flavor into the beef.
-One tablespoon of soy sauce is mixed with a teaspoon of sugar and sprinkled over the beef cubes.
+Our Beef Tips and Gravy recipe starts building flavor in the very first step.
+One little tablespoon of soy sauce is mixed with a teaspoon of sugar and sprinkled over the beef cubes.
 The beef is set aside to marinate while the vegetables are being prepped.
 This little trick creates a flavorful base for the rest of the recipe.
 Next, the mushrooms and onions are sautéed until soft, then garlic, fresh thyme and tomato paste are added to the pot.
 Finally the beef cubes, broth and Worcestershire join the party and in the oven it goes.
-That’s right, no messy searing of the beef cubes!
+That’s right, no messy searing of the beef!
 I LOVE this recipe 🙂

 The pot is covered and the beef is slow cooked for 2 1/2 hours.

-After the first hour in the oven the lid is removed and the beef tips finish cooking in about 90 minutes, or until fork tender.
+After the first hour in the oven the lid is removed.
+The beef tips finish cooking in about 90 minutes, or when fork tender.
 The broth reduces to a concentrated, rich, flavorful gravy that is so delicious you’ll be licking the bowl to get every drop.

 Beef tips and gravy is very different from steak tips, or steak bites, which are marinated, quickly grilled or seared and left slightly pink the center.

-Beef tips and gravy is often made with a chuck roast or prepackaged stew meat, and in truth is very similar to beef stew.
+Beef tips and gravy is often made with a chuck roast or prepackaged stew meat.
+Honestly it’s very similar in many ways to beef stew.
 Steak tips, an east coast restaurant favorite, typically start out as sirloin flap meat, or sirloin butt which is very similar to skirt steak or hanger steak.
 A chuck roast is my favorite cut for our beef tips and gravy recipe.
 I prefer to cut my own beef into similar sized pieces but feel free to use stew meat from your butcher shop.
 Shortcuts are a wonderful thing!